-Our list of the top places to visit in Exeter includes its stunning cathedral, ancient city walls and impressive museum as well as the pretty shopping streets, cafe’s and restaurants.
+Our list of the top places to visit in Exeter includes its cathedral, ancient city walls and museum as well as shopping streets, cafe’s and restaurants.
 This ancient cathedral city dates back to the Romans, where it became the most southern westerly fortified Roman settlement in Britain.
 The city is today home to over 125,000 people and is situated about 170 miles from London and 80 miles southwest of Bath.
-Many people choose to take a tour of Exeter, which combines a visit to the city with other attractions in southern England.

 Top Places to Visit in Exeter:

-Exeter Cathedral is celebrated as one of Britain’s finest cathedrals.
-Built in the gothic architectural style, this 900 year old cathedral has the longest unbroken stretch of vaulted ceiling in the world.
-One of the top places to visit in Exeter, also of note are its impressive Norman towers, 15th Century astronomical clock and magnificent sculptures on the west front of monarchs Alfred, Athelstan, Canute and William the Conqueror.
-An excellent cafe under the vaulted ceiling serves delightful teas.
+Exeter Cathedral was built in the gothic architectural style, and at over 900 years old boasts the longest unbroken stretch of vaulted ceiling in the world.
+One of the top places to visit in Exeter, also of note are its Norman towers, 15th Century astronomical clock and sculptures on the west front of monarchs Alfred, Athelstan, Canute and William the Conqueror.

 Address: Exeter Cathedral, 1 The Cloisters, Exeter, EX1 1HS

 Royal Albert Memorial Museum: Top Places to Visit in Exeter